Abdur Rahman Peshawari: World War I

 At the start of World War I, Peshawari was deployed to the Dardanelles as part of the Ottoman Army's Gallipoli campaign in the Middle Eastern theatre, and commanded a military contingent.
 He proved his gallantry, partaking in several battles against the Allied Powers.
 He was wounded thrice during the war while fighting against the Royal British Navy.
 Eventually, the Ottomans won the Gallipoli campaign and repelled the invading forces.

 Turkish War of Independence

 When the Ottoman Empire suffered losses in World War I and Istanbul came under the occupation of the Allies, Peshawari became part of the Turkish War of Independence led by Mustafa Kemal Atatürk who, as head of the Turkish National Movement, established a provisional government in Ankara aiming for the restoration of Turkish sovereignty.
 These events accompanied the gradual dissolution of the Ottoman Empire.
-Peshawari was one of many Pashtun and British Indian Muslims who served in the Turkish Army during that war.
+Peshawari was one of numerous Pashtun and British Indian Muslims who served in the Turkish Army during that war.
 Eventually, he witnessed the establishment of an independent Turkish Republic.